-As compared to new manufacturing facilities that are now equipped with sensors that can collect extensive data and monitoring the usage of their assets and logistics, this new breed of factories can easily lead the industry and leaving behind their old competitors.
+As compared to new manufacturing facilities that are now equipped with sensors that can collect extensive data and monitor the usage of their assets and logistics, this new breed of factories can easily lead the industry and leave behind their old competitors.
 Thus, they need to transform digitally and embrace IR 4.0 technologies such as IoT.

 What is Smart Manufacturing?

 As the world becomes more and more automated, smart manufacturers proactively embrace technology to make their businesses more efficient, profitable, and competitive.

 In a world where robots are taking over manufacturing, and the role of a skilled, human workforce is diminishing, we need to look at what will replace it.
 The answer, as we see it, is AI-powered automation.
 And that means replacing humans with machines in almost every aspect of production.

 The use of industrial robots has been growing steadily since 2005, with growth accelerating in recent years.
 According to the International Federation of Robotics (IFR), industrial robots increased by 70 percent between 2005 and 2015.
 In the US alone, there were over 2 million industrial robots in operation in 2015.
 Today, robots are used in almost every industry, from automotive to food processing.
 There are many benefits to using robots in manufacturing.
 They can increase productivity by up to 50 percent and reduce human error by 90 percent.